TimeToogo/Penumbra/README.md

 <a name="queries"></a>Sensible queries
 ======================================
-**One main goal of Storm is to take advantage of the underlying database as much as possible.**
+**One main goal of Penumbra is to take advantage of the underlying database as much as possible.**
- - Storm will use batch inserts/upserts and deletes where possible.
+ - Penumbra will use batch inserts/upserts and deletes where possible.
  - Elimination of the dreaded N+1 query scenario introduced by excessive lazy loading.
-With storm, there are currenlty multiple relationship loading implementations:
+With penumbra, there are currenlty multiple relationship loading implementations:
      - `Eager` - Relationships are loaded along with the parent and children are joined where appropriate.
      - `Global scope lazy` - Relationships are not loaded with the parent entity but when one is required, globally every unloaded relationship will be loaded.
      - `Request scope lazy` (Recommended) - Relationships are loaded when required for all entities in the request object graph.